 4. Replenish what has been stripped.

 The only sort of stripping you should be doing this summer is stripping down to your fabulous bikini and being the envy of the party, not stripping proteins!
-Invest in a pH balanced leave in conditioner or deep moisturizing treatment, I recommend CHS Pure Silk Protein.
+Invest in a pH balanced leave in conditioner or deep moisturizing treatment.
 Once precious proteins are stripped from your curls, you have dry, frizzy curls and a matted mess that is in desperate need of moisture replenishment.
-Pure Silk Protein is packed with authentic, high grade quality silk proteins that have tiny molecules that can easily absorb right into the damaged hair cuticle.
+A powerful conditioner packed with authentic, high grade quality silk proteins that have tiny molecules that will easily absorb right into the damaged hair cuticle.
 Apply it after your life pondering rinse session or “double shampoo” and leave in for the remainder of your shower and then thoroughly rinsed out at the end.
 Pay special attention to the ends of your hair which can be damaged easily and remember to not towel dry as that will just roughen up the cuticle even more.

 The possibility of chlorine damaged hair should not deter you from enjoying a piece of heaven by the pool this summer.
 The harsh reality is that wearing a swim cap is often your safest route to almost 100% chlorine protection – if only they made them with rhinestones, right?
 We’d love for you to share your comments and feedback on all your experiences with chlorine and swimming with curls.